pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.22

+August 23, 2024

+- Add button descriptions on location details screen.
+- Change location confirmation action.

+### 5.3.21

+August 20, 2024

+- Fix some bad/broken links on the About screen.

 ### 5.3.20

 August 19, 2024